This post may contain affiliate links, please read our disclosure policy.

 Blackened Salmon has a lot of spices and the Maple Reduction adds a bit of sweet, this Blackened Salmon with Maple Reduction is one of our favorite salmon recipes.

 Blackened Salmon with Maple Reduction

 You guys know that my husband and I love our salmon.
-Our fall back recipe is usually the Maple Glazed Salmon, but I have been wanting to try something different.
+Our fall back salmon recipe is usually the Maple Glazed Salmon or Grilled Salmon and Strawberry Salad, but I have been wanting to try something different.
 I wasn’t sure what though.
 Then last week my husband and I went to our favorite Italian Restaurant to celebrate our wedding anniversary and I ordered Blackened Shrimp with a Maple Glaze.
-It only took one bite for me to realize that this was how I would be cooking our next salmon dish.
+It only took one bite for me to realize that this was how I would be cooking our next salmon recipe.
 Blackened Salmon with a sweet Maple Reduction.
 Sweet and Spicy.

 Now remember, the name of this dish is BLACKENED Salmon.
 So don’t be alarmed when your beautiful Salmon looks well, blackened 😉 All those beautiful spices that you rub in get cooked into your salmon for a delicious flavor.
 If you haven’t cook anything to blacken it before, you may get nervous that you just burned it….but don’t worry, you didn’t!
 And, to be honest, I think that every time I do it.
 But like I said, don’t worry!
 This Blackened Salmon dish is absolutely amazing and the Maple Reduction is the perfect compliment to those spices.

 I served mine with a generous helping of pan sauteed zucchini.
-I season my veggies with Mrs. Dash Original Seasoning and use about a tablespoon or so of olive oil, I swear they turn out perfect every time!
+I season my veggies with VooDoo Chef DUST and use about a half tablespoon or so of olive oil, I swear they turn out perfect every time!
 I get my salmon from Anderson Seafoods, as you can see, it is a nice thick fillet, if your fillet is thinner be sure to adjust your cooking times.
 Just make sure the pink center is gone and you can easily flake your salmon with a fork.